 Hate.
 Texting and social media are often used to bully and abuse other people because of their gender, race, ethnic origin or disabilities.
 Be clear with your child.
 A slur is a slur, and you won’t tolerate abusive language in any setting.

 Bad Language.
 If you don’t want your child to say the F word, you will probably want to discourage the use of acronyms like WTF or AF.
 Even NSS may not be acceptable.

 The best way to know what an acronym means is to ask the child who used it.
 The security company, McAfee, also produces a list of common terms, conveniently subdivided into categories for drugs, sex, and bullying (tinyurl.com/hpb8qu2).
 Wiktionary also has a long list of acronyms in an Appendix (tinyurl.com/mab7snn).

 Another way to educate yourself is to visit databases that try to keep up with slang as it’s created.
 Here are several of the most complete collections:

 • Slang it.com is family friendly website (they also have free apps for IPhone and Android).
 When you enter a slang term, you get a clean and accurate definition.
 They also have a daily quiz question that might be a conversation starter at the dinner table.

 • Noslang.com has been keeping track of net slang since 2005.
 They offer a text slang translator and a reverse translator that turns English phrases into acronyms.
+They also offer good Transcription Services.
 In their articles section, there’s a helpful essay called “What Every Parent Should Know.”

 • Internet slang.com also allows parents to look up acronyms.
 Their Trending Terms section helps parents zero in current terminology.